 Cybersecurity.
-The National Cybersecurity Strategy and Awareness Raising Plan 2022-2027 includes elements related to advancing international cooperation on cybersecurity-related issues.66
+The National Cybersecurity Strategy and Awareness Raising Plan 2022-2027 includes elements related to advancing international cooperation on cybersecurity-related issues.
+523

 Namibia Media Trust.
 (2021).
-Review of Namibia's National Cybersecurity Strategy & Awareness Raising Plan 2022-2027. https://www.nmt.africa/uploads/614346b1d2ebb/NMTsubmision-Reviewofnationalcybersecuritystrat(22-27).pdf.
-Some sources note that the strategy was approved by the government in March 2022, while others indicate that, as of October 2022, the strategy was yet to be finalised.
+Review of Namibia's National Cybersecurity Strategy & Awareness Raising Plan 2022-2027.Some sources note that the strategy was approved by the government in March 2022, while others indicate that, as of October 2022, the strategy was yet to be finalised.